 Understanding Theories on Origins of Language

-Here is one question that must come into your mind once in a while: “when did the language begin?”
-Let’s leap into the history of civilizations…say hello to the Stone Age!
+Modern languages and cultures are a product of multiple historical variations starting from the stone age.
 Back in that time, people used to communicate via sign language.
-Language consisted of signs and actions, not words as Homo Sapiens were in the evolution phase (Darwin’s theory).
-Gradually words formed, those words converted into sentences.
-The use of script can be recorded back to the time of Sumerian Civilization.
-Cuneiform – one of the oldest scripts to be ever discovered, hasn’t been deciphered yet; many assumptions are created from the seals and artifacts found that exposed the language part.
+Language consisted of signs and actions, not words as Homo Sapiens were in the evolution phase as per Darwin’s theory.
+Gradually words were coined, and these further led to sentences.
+The use of script can be recorded back to the time of the Sumerian Civilization.
+Cuneiform – one of the oldest scripts to be ever discovered, hasn’t been deciphered yet though.
+The researchers and scientists had different assumptions and also tried to interpret the seals and artifacts that they found while carrying out excavation for facts and truth.

-That’s pretty much interesting, right?
-There are hundreds (if not thousands) languages dead by now; they do not exist anymore.
+People who are into history and human evolution find this subject quite interesting.
+There are hundreds, if not thousands of languages dead by now; many of them are endangered already.
 Similar discoveries in the field of languages and history have disclosed intriguing language origins that you’d probably never heard of.

-Time to Ponder Some Interesting Theories on Origin of Language
+Some Interesting Theories on the Origin of Language

 1. The Bow-Wow Theory (natural sounds)

-As we mentioned earlier, before words were even formed, sign language was the ultimate way to communicate.
+As we all know that before words made their way to the communication world of homo sapiens, sign language was the ultimate way to communicate.
 However, even before the use of sign language, different sounds were used as “language.”
 Remember the click language in Africa?
-Your tongue can produce several sounds only if you know how, so back in the day, this was the natural communication order.
+Your tongue can produce several sounds only if you know how, so back in the day, this was the natural communication order, where people used to create different voices with their tongues to communicate and interact.

 Although some might still argue with this theory, the evidence is seen among the primitive tribes of the Amazon forest and in Tribal lands of Africa.